Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 A stunning drive with mountain scenery as far as the eye can see.

-📍 Google Maps | 👉 Browse Blue Ridge Parkway Hotels on Booking
+📍 Google Maps | 👉 Browse Hotels Near the Blue Ridge Parkway on Expedia

 A trip to North Carolina just isn’t complete without a drive through the Blue Ridge Parkway.
+So be sure to add this to your North Carolina itinerary!
+You’ll soon see why this parkway is known as “America’s favorite drive.”

 Nearly 500 miles of meandering mountain roads weave through North Carolina and part of Virginia, providing visitors with stunning mountain scenery.
-This makes it one of the best places to visit in North Carolina.
+Discover an infinite number of hiking trails, camping spots, rivers, and waterfalls.

 Mount Mitchell State Park

-📍 Google Maps | 👉 Browse Burnsville Hotels on Booking
+📍 Google Maps | 👉 Browse Hotels Near Mount Mitchell on Expedia

-The park is located right off the Blue Ridge Parkway, accessible by car and a short walk to the viewing platform.
+The state park is located right off the Blue Ridge Parkway, accessible by car and a short walk to the viewing platform.

 At the top of the platform, you’ll be greeted with 360-degree views of the surrounding mountain landscape.
 If you’re looking to hike, the park has many scenic trails to hit up.

 The park also has a gift shop, museum, and restaurant.
 With so many things to do and ways to enjoy this park, Mount Mitchell makes for a fantastic family destination.
+Just note that, while Mount Mitchell is open year round, expect some closures during the winter.

 Cape Hatteras National Seashore